mjudeikis/podman-copy/ROADMAP.md

 1. Move all errors to errdefs
 2. Sometimes podman operations hangs.
 Add context to all operations with timeouts
-3. Add support for 2 containers in the ppodman pod
+3. Add support for 2 containers in the podman pod

 ## Not so easy